vartanbeno/xee/conformance/README.md

 Most of the `fn` library has been implemented. `math` functions are supported.
 `map` and `array` are both fully supported.

-In general, gaps still exists in XML id support, parsing and formatting, unparsed text, document collections, and JSON support.
+In general, gaps still exist in parsing and formatting, unparsed text, document collections, and JSON support.

 See [fn.md](fn.md) for details.